-After the arrangement consideration has been allocated to each unit of accounting within an arrangement with multiple deliverables based on their relative selling prices, we apply revenue recognition criteria separately to each respective unit of accounting in the arrangement in accordance with applicable accounting guidance.
+After the arrangement consideration has been allocated to each unit of accounting based on their relative selling prices, we apply revenue recognition criteria separately to each respective unit of accounting in the arrangement in accordance with applicable accounting guidance.
 Our multiple-element arrangements primarily consist of ecommerce technology licensing agreements, which typically include delivery of a customized website, maintenance and support services to host the website, and professional services.